AnshuMishra01/MagmaWeb/README.md

 # MagmaWeb

-Language used - HTML, CSS and JavaScript
+Language used - HTML, CSS and JavaScript \n
-Animation - GSAP and Canvas
+Animation - GSAP and Canvas \n
 Unresponsive